This post may contain affiliate links which won’t change your price but will share some commission.

 - raw cacao or dark chocolate with an 85% or higher cacao content

 It’s important to heal the gut and aim for optimal digestion as well so that magnesium and other nutrients can be absorbed and used properly.
-I stopped using hormonal birth control about 10 years ago.
-I also advise buying organic as much as possible as well because crops sprayed with glyphosate can disrupt magnesium absorption.
+It’s also a good idea to consider buying organic as much as possible as well because crops sprayed with glyphosate can disrupt magnesium absorption.

 Supplementing with Magnesium